-It’s February in Tuscany and I’m driving up the familiar road from Torrenieri to Montalcino.
 It’s a climb I know intimately, having led bike tour groups up it for 10 years: the initial easy grades with an unnerving view of the town way above, the tougher section that picks up right after Casanova dei Neri winery, and the final kilometer up into town (with a tough 200 meters right at the end).
 But today, biking takes a back seat.
 It’s Montalcino’s annual Benvenuto Brunello event, which celebrates the release of the latest vintage.
 This year, after aging for 50 months, the wines of the 2012 harvest are finally ready to taste.

 Benvenuto Brunello is crowded with lots of tuxedo-wearing wine connoisseurs scribbling tasting notes as they move from producer to producer, sipping and swirling Rossos, Brunellos, and Riservas.
 And though this isn’t my kind of event, I start tasting and engaging the staff behind each bottle.
 But my questions run deeper than most and this is proving to be a less-than-ideal forum for my curiosity.